-The Scientific Training and Review Committee provide scientific support for funded pilot investigators, to aid in their successful conversion to research funding.
+The Scientific Training and Review Committee provides scientific support for funded pilot investigators, to aid in their successful conversion to research funding.
 At the time of the award, a Committee member is assigned to each pilot as the project “coach” to provide scientific and logistical support.
 At four-to-six months post-award, grantees are required to meet with the entire Committee to present on the progress and challenges faced during their pilot activities.
 Each grantee also must present their plans for subsequent grant submission based upon findings.
-At month 12-to-15, each funded pilot investigator is required to make a second presentation to the Training and Review Committee, open to the broader scientific community.
+At month 12-to-15, each funded pilot investigator is required to make a second presentation to the Scientific Training and Review Committee at a meeting that will be open to the broader scientific community.

 Future Pilot Review Commitment

-Pilot awardees are expected to serve as reviewers for the Tufts CTSI Pilot Studies Program for 2015.
+Pilot awardees are expected to serve as reviewers for future Tufts CTSI Pilot Studies Program Applications.

-Two online Pilot Studies Program RFA Information Sessions will be available:
+Two online WebEx information sessions will be available: